Summit Materials Inc (SUM) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in Summit Materials Inc (NYSE: SUM) Right Now?

-Summit Materials Inc (NYSE: SUM) has a higher price-to-earnings ratio of 23.23x compared to its average ratio,, and the 36-month beta value for SUM is at 1.42.
-Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Summit Materials Inc (NYSE: SUM) is 22.36x, which is above its average ratio.
+Moreover, the 36-month beta value for SUM is 1.42.
+Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 SUM’s Market Performance

-SUM’s stock has seen a 2.74% increase for the week, with a 0.06% rise in the past month and a -10.76% fall in the past quarter.
-The volatility ratio for the week is 2.85%, and the volatility levels for the past 30 days are at 2.59% for Summit Materials Inc The simple moving average for the past 20 days is 4.17% for SUM’s stock, with a 2.58% simple moving average for the past 200 days.
+SUM’s stock has seen a -4.94% decrease for the week, with a -1.30% drop in the past month and a -13.85% fall in the past quarter.
+The volatility ratio for the week is 2.69%, and the volatility levels for the past 30 days are at 2.62% for Summit Materials Inc The simple moving average for the past 20 days is -0.29% for SUM’s stock, with a -1.54% simple moving average for the past 200 days.

-Volatility was left at 2.59%, however, over the last 30 days, the volatility rate increased by 2.85%, as shares surge +0.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.53% lower at present.
+Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 2.69%, as shares sank -1.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.59% lower at present.

-During the last 5 trading sessions, SUM rose by +2.74%, which changed the moving average for the period of 200-days by +13.12% in comparison to the 20-day moving average, which settled at $31.70.
-In addition, Summit Materials Inc saw 16.31% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SUM fell by -4.94%, which changed the moving average for the period of 200-days by +11.94% in comparison to the 20-day moving average, which settled at $31.85.
+In addition, Summit Materials Inc saw 11.94% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SUM